Men's golf shoe buying guide: How to get the most for your money plus some recommendations

 If you've browsed golf shoes in stores or online in recent years, you've likely noticed the proliferation of models with little plastic knobs placed somewhere on the shoe.
 These thingamabobs are evidence of some sort of alternative shoe-lacing system, where cords inside the body of the shoe are anchored to the shoe's upper material and, at the turn of a knob, can be tightened around your foot until you are comfortable.

-The most popular of these lacing systems is the BOA Fit System, which currently features in models across five golf shoe brands: FootJoy, ECCO, adidas, Asics and New Balance.
+The most popular of these lacing systems is the BOA Fit System, currently featured in models across five golf shoe brands: FootJoy, ECCO, adidas, Asics and New Balance.
 The BOA Fit System originated as a feature of ski boots but has been incorporated into work boots, cycling and running shoes and, yes, golf shoes.
 The contention from the BOA Fit System is that the more comprehensive and even tightening that their approach offers is superior to traditional laces, which exert pressure downward from the middle of the foot, leading to fatigue and potential foot injuries.
-As someone with wide feet, I have found that golf shoes equipped with the BOA Fit System fit my feet a bit better than even properly sized, traditionally laced shoes.
-The slight premium (usually between $10 and $20) attached to the BOA Fit System of a given shoe model feels well worth it to us. --Tim Gavrich
+As someone with wide feet, I have found that golf shoes equipped with the BOA Fit System fit my feet much better than even properly sized, traditionally laced shoes.
+The slight premium (usually between $10 and $20) attached to the BOA Fit System of a given shoe model feels well worth it to me. --Tim Gavrich

-ECCO S-THREE with BOA Fit System
+ECCO Biom C5 with BOA Fit System

 Payntr Eighty Seven SC